shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step6.md

     Scroll to the top of the **Views** list and select a View that has a time listed under **LOADING TIME**.

-    Scroll down to the flame graph under the **Performance** tab.
+    Scroll down to the waterfall under the **Performance** tab.
 Notice that the ads and discounts durations have gone down significantly.
-Also, notice that the LCP displayed above the flame graph is within the desired range < 2.5 second.
+Also, notice that the LCP displayed above the waterfall is within the desired range < 2.5 second.

     ![sleeps-removed](assets/sleeps-removed.png)

-7. Click the open browser tab with the **Perfomance Overview** dashboard, notice that the average **Largest Contentful Paint** score is now < 2.5 seconds as desired.
+7. Click the open browser tab with the **Performance Overview** dashboard.
+Wait for about 2 minutes as new data is collected.

+    Notice that the average **Largest Contentful Paint** score is now < 2.5 seconds.

     ![LCP-removing-sleeps](assets/LCP-removing-sleeps.png)

-The app is now performfing as desired!
+The app is now performing as desired!
 Using CWVs tracked by Datadog RUM and associated traces tracked by Datadog APM, you were able to investigate and correct undesirable app performance to improve CWVs and the user experience.